fbq('track', 'ViewContent');

 Ten Strategies for Surviving Until Summer: None of these ideas will cost you a thing, but they'll keep your students interested and engaged for the last few weeks or days!

 But then again.... these kids are "cooked".
-They've taken in as much information as they can, and they're starting to get real cranky.
+They've taken in as much information as they can, and they're starting to get really cranky.
 These little angels who have worked hard all year are struggling!

 Ten Strategies for Surviving Until Summer: None of these ideas will cost you a thing, but they'll keep your students interested and engaged for the last few weeks or days!

-Here's what I really want to happen the next couple of weeks: I want to read all my very favorite books and leave the kids with a desire to read this summer!
+Here's what I really want to happen in the next couple of weeks: I want to read all my very favorite books and leave the kids with a desire to read this summer!

-I also want to finish the curriculum and all the tests, I want to make the end of the year memory books.
-I want the children to have pleasant memories of their second grade year.
+I also want to finish the curriculum and all the tests, I want to make the end-of-the-year memory books.
+I want the children to have pleasant memories of their second-grade year.

 I want to be ready for my summer vacation!